SetuBisht/BuildKit-CSS/README.md

 # BuildKit-CSS

-BuildKit-CSSis a lightweight, utility-first CSS library designed for rapid UI development.
+BuildKit-CSS is a lightweight, utility-first CSS library designed for rapid UI development.
 It provides a set of utility classes, theming support, and prebuilt components like accordions, dialogs, cards, buttons, grids, and more.
 This library works with vanilla HTML, React, and Next.js.

 ## Features